Reading time: 4 minutes

 Those closest to the scheme can see room for further improvements – including a name change and a lower interest rate on the debt.
 In the meantime, they see it as playing an important role in helping people age in their own home.

-One potential use of the PLS is to supplement a Home Care Package, or to act as a stop-gap until one is delivered.
+One potential use of the HEAS is to supplement a Home Care Package, or to act as a stop-gap until one is delivered.

 Home Care Packages provide eligible older individuals with limited funding to buy goods or services needed to keep them in their own home, but they aren’t always sufficient.

 The size of the package is supposed to reflect a person’s care needs but the most a person can receive, before basic and income-tested care fees and provider fees, is $55,768 a year.

 There are four home care package levels, starting at level one with $12,475 a year up to level four with $55,768 a year.

 This potentially translates to between two and 12 hours help a week depending on the services required.
 If daily personal care is required or costly equipment such as a wheelchair, the package can be quickly depleted.